LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version ????
+*Released*: ??
+August 2023
+- Remove updateDomainPanelClassList
+  - Instead we manually toggle the necessary classname in the component

 ### version 2.360.0
 *Released*: 21 August 2023
 - Add isRReportEnabled helper